Shanmukha-Y/modern_cpp/basics/notes.md

 ### Design Philosophy of C++

+C++ is built on three core principles:

 1. **Safety**
+   - Type safety: Strong typing system to catch errors at compile-time
+   - Memory safety: Tools and practices to prevent memory leaks and undefined behavior
+   - Exception handling: Mechanisms to handle and recover from runtime errors
+   - RAII (Resource Acquisition Is Initialization): Ensures proper resource management

 2. **Efficiency**
    - Zero-overhead principle: You don't pay for what you don't use